tbyerly/agility2018-dhd/docs/class3/module2/lab2.rst

 |image36|
 |image37|

 ..
-NOTE:: The screens show different info, why?
+NOTE:: The screens show different info, why? **Device Dos** shows the status of all vectors for that profile and the current status and rates.
 Use the last lesson to adjust thresholds of the current attacks to see different results.

 ..
 HINT:: Manual thresholds under **Dos Overview** >> Filter Type >> Device Dos.
 Scroll down and see all the vectors and rates.
 Adjust if you desire.